EU Commission proposes 55 billion euros for euro zone in 2021-2027 budget

-BRUSSELS (Reuters) - The European Commission proposed on Wednesday 55 billion euros in the next long-term European Union budget for supporting investment in the euro zone during economic shocks, structural reforms and help join the euro.
+BRUSSELS (Reuters) - The European Commission proposed on Wednesday 55 billion euros (48.4 billion pounds) in the next long-term European Union budget for supporting investment in the euro zone during economic shocks, structural reforms and help join the euro.

 The money earmarked for the euro zone, or for those who plan to join it, is a response to calls from French President Emmanuel Macron last year for a separate budget for the euro zone of several hundred billion euros.